A loupe is a simple, small magnification device used to examine small details more closely.

 older versions of the same data, and that the datetime_variable

-variable name always
+variable

-returned in the report.
+will be returned in the report.

 The underlying functionality is handled by create_object_list()